GloriaNoella/New-folder/README.md

 All files are stored in the `/data` directory and are preprocessed for feature engineering and model input.
 This naming convention simplifies version control, model training workflows, and future scalability.

+### Data Consolidation
+To streamline preprocessing and model training, all six season files were **merged into a single master dataset**.
+This unified file enables:
+- Consistent feature engineering across seasons
+- Scalable model training and evaluation
+- Simplified data access for reproducibility

 ## Feature Engineering Summary

 | Feature               | Description                                                  |